 plein full, plenty (cognate).
 Also cognate with plenary (“fully attended”, as in “plenary session of a conference”).

 regarder to look. regard look (n.), glance.
 Cognate with regard.
 These words look easy but are listed because their meanings significantly differ from those in English.
-Consider them to be false friends.
+Consider them false friends.

 suivre to follow.
 Cognate with the root of pursue.